matthiasbroske/VampireSurvivorsClone/README.md

 - Mobile and PC input support
 - Enemy spawn chance/rate keyframe system
 - ScriptableObjects for straightforward character and level design
-- Mandarin localization
+- English/简体中文/繁體中文 localization

 ## How to Play
 1. Download this repository
 2. Open in Unity 2021.3 or later
-3. Proceed to the `Main` scene in the `Assets/Scenes` folder
+3. Proceed to the `Main` scene in the `Assets/Scenes/Game` folder
 4. Press play

 ### Controls